stephan-double-u/cross-language-validation-schema/README.md

   }
 ```

-### Conditions about dependent properties
+### Conditions constraint
 Often the decision whether to apply a validation rule depends on the state of _other properties_.
 Or even on the state of the same properties, in case of changing the value of the property during an update.
 The expectations about the condition of these properties are described in a third key/value pair.<br>
 This pair _is required for **update** rules_.<br>
-If there are more than one of these conditions, they have to be connected either via a logical _AND operation_, a _OR
+If there are more than one of these conditions, they have to be connected either via a logical _AND operation_, an _OR
 operation_ or even both.<br>
 Let _a, b, c_ and _d_ be 4 of these conditions.
 Then it should be possible to define logical expressions like:
 - `a AND b AND c AND d`